2013 AFC Beach Soccer Championship

 The 2013 AFC Beach Soccer Championship was a continental beach soccer tournament which took place from 22 to 26 January 2013, at a temporary stadium and adjacent pitch on the Katara Beach in Doha, Qatar.
-The stadium will have a capacity of 3,000 spectators.
+The stadium had a capacity of 3,000 spectators.

 The two finalists and the third place play-off winner earned qualification to represent Asia at the 2013 FIFA Beach Soccer World Cup in Papeete, Tahiti.

 Participating teams

 Sixteen teams have been confirmed to be taking part in the tournament, a record number, surpassing that of the eleven teams that competed in the 2011 qualifiers.
 The first 13 participating teams are as follows: